pousse-cafe/pousse-cafe.github.io/documentation.md

 Note that in a collision-free environment, the "else" block of above code is useless as creation will always be executed in case no update was.

-### Testing Code Collision-readiness

-Pousse-Café [test runtime](#test-your-model) can be configured in a way that the probability of collision is increased, enabling to test the readiness of code with regards to collision occurrence.
-To do so, the instance returned by `replicationStrategy` method of `PousseCafeTest` may be used as message listeners pool split strategy:

-    @Override
-    protected Builder runtimeBuilder() {
-        return super.runtimeBuilder()
-                .messageListenersPoolSplitStrategy(replicationStrategy(8))
-                ...
-                .build();
-    }

-`replicationStrategy` takes as an argument the number of threads that will execute in parallel the whole set of listeners.
-The higher the number, the higher the probability of collision (but take the number of cores of executing machine into account, with a single core, even a high number of threads will not produce much concurrency).

 ### Explicit Domain Processes and Custom Listeners